 We are unique in the Canadian landscape.

 We approach our work with a dedication to independence and neutrality.
-Our choice of research is driven by the needs of Canada’s leaders and not by personal or political interests or ideology.
+Our choice of research is driven by the needs of Canada’s leaders, not by personal or political interests or ideology.
 Our relationships with leaders are anchored on their trust in the validity and objectivity of our analyses and insights.

 How we make an impact